bst04/payloads_flipperZero/win/readme.md

 # Payloads for Windows
 Here they are some of payloads for Windows Devices, if you see some errors please let me know.
-Also, if you want to share new payloads I will be
+Also, if you want to share new payloads **contact me**!

 ## List of payloads